viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ## The vision service

-Now that you have deployed a new ML model to your smart machine using the ML model service, you are ready to configure your camera to detect the objects you've tagged by using the _vision service_.
+Now that you have deployed an ML model to your smart machine using the ML model service, you are ready to configure your camera to detect the objects you've tagged by using the _vision service_.
 The [vision](/services/vision/) service enables a camera to, among other things, make use of deployed ML models to intelligently identify objects in in a camera feed.

-To enable your smart machine's camera to identify the objects you've tagged, first add the vision service, then add a transform camera to be able to use your ML model as a classifier.
+To enable your smart machine's camera to identify the objects you've tagged, first add the vision service, then add a transform camera to be able to see the tagged objects on the **Control** tab.

 ### Add the vision service